 As evidenced by my post earlier this week, I am cooking again.
 And it feels mighty fine I have to tell you.

 Two Fridays ago I served up Sage and Onion Pork with Tarragon Green Beans, and Leek and Celery Stir-fry.
-Then last Friday I whipped up Baked BBQ Chicken using SANE BBQ Sauce, with Spinach and Apricot Salad.
-Since I was deeply excited about the SANE BBQ Sauce and just couldn’t wait to post it, I’m giving you the last Friday Night Dinner recipes first.
+Then last Friday I whipped up Baked BBQ Chicken using keto BBQ Sauce.
+Since I was deeply excited about the keto BBQ Sauce and just couldn’t wait to post it, I’m giving you the last Friday Night Dinner recipes first.
 Let’s call it recipe developer’s license.

 (NOTE: I also cooked two skinless chicken breasts using the exact same method to see how they fared.
 Not to be recommended.
 Significantly drier than the skin-on thighs.)